 What we liked

 Professionally designed template system: Squarespace now uses a system where every website actually uses the same template.
-It’s just a template that’s fully customizable and comes with presets for almost any kind of site you could want to build.
+It's a fully customizable template that comes with presets for almost any site you want to build.
 And all the presets look good!

 Carefully implemented feature set: Just like with Wix, you can use Squarespace to sell things, blog, create random landing pages, and anything else you might like.
 But it has a bit less functionality, focusing more carefully on a smaller set of features.
-This author happens to actually prefer that approach to site builders.
+This author actually prefers that approach to site builders.

 A guided experience: All the way through the site creation process, Squarespace feels like it was designed to get you up and running with minimal fuss.
 Every step comes with instructions for beginners who are completely unfamiliar with the process, making it simple and easy.
 But those who are familiar with building websites will find a tool that's fast and intuitive to use.